-- Rate (required argument) – It is the interest rate on the investment.
+- Rate (required argument) – This is the interest rate on the investment or loan.

-- Per (required argument) – It is the period for which we want to calculate the interest.
+- Per (required argument) – This is the period for which we want to calculate the interest.
 It must be an integer between 1 and nper.

-- Nper (required argument) – It is the number of periods over which the loan or investment must be paid back.
+- Nper (required argument) – The number of periods over which the loan or investment must be paid back.

-- Pv (required argument) – It is the present value of the loan/investment.
+- Pv (required argument) – This is the present value of the loan/investment.
 It can be the total value of payments made to date.